MattC1313/uni-haskell/README.md

       ```
    - The function to do this is `trade_report` which takes the name of a stock and a transaction log as its parameters.
    - The code to test this in the GHCi would be `trade_report "VTI" test_log`
+   - It is required that I use `map` and `filter` at some point during the function execution
 - Part B - the goal is to build a function to tell the user how much profit or loss was made on each stock.
     - For example, given the transaction log above, the report will be:
       ```